AlexNeagu123/Global_Minimum-Simulated_Annealing/README.md

 # Global_Minimum-Simulated_Annealing
-An implementation of an Iterative Hill Climbing algorithm along with Simulated Annealing heuristic that computes the global minimum of several multidimensional benchmark functions.
+The main goal of this experiment is to compute the global minimum value of several multidimensional benchmark functions.

 Consult **Paper.pdf** to see the contents of the experiment.

+This paper describes an **Iterative Hill Climbing** algorithm that also uses the **Simulated Annealing** heuristic.

-The source code written for this research is in the **src** directory.
+The source code written for this experiment is in the **src** directory.